flatcar-archive/flatcar-docs/os/booting-with-pxe.md

 ## Booting the box

 After setting up the PXE server as outlined above you can start the target machine in PXE boot mode.
 The machine should grab the image from the server and boot into Flatcar Linux.
-If something goes wrong you can direct questions to the [IRC channel][irc] or [mailing list][coreos-user].
+If something goes wrong you can direct questions to the [IRC channel][irc] or [mailing list][flatcar-user].

 ```sh
 This is localhost.unknown_domain (Linux x86_64 3.10.10+) 19:53:36